Alan Smith (sailor): Sailing career

 He represented New Zealand at the 2000 Summer Olympics, sailing with Rod Davis and Don Cowie in the Soling class.
-The team Sailing at the 2000 Summer Olympics – Soling finished second in the fleet racing and ended the match racing in 5th Place just out of the medal round.
+The team finished second in the fleet races but failed to advance through the match racing round robins.

-Along with earlier Americas cup campaigns he sailed with OneWorld Challenge in the 2003 Louis Vuitton Cup, before returning to Luna Rossa Challenge for the 2007 Louis Vuitton Cup.
+He sailed with OneWorld Challenge in the 2003 Louis Vuitton Cup, before returning to Luna Rossa Challenge for the 2007 Louis Vuitton Cup.

 He joined Oracle Racing for the 2010 America's Cup, before spending time with Mascalzone Latino, sailing with them in the Louis Vuitton Trophy events.